 - Urgent & Not Important (Delegate): Interruptions that can be handed off.

-- Not Urgent & Not Important (Eliminate): Time-wasters to be cut out.
+- Not Urgent & Not Important (Eliminate): Time-wasters to be cut.

 Frameworks like the Eisenhower Matrix help separate “fires” from strategic work, which is a common challenge for project managers facing tight deadlines and demanding stakeholders3.